-In the development of shared local ministry we are talking about ministries that provide a focal point for each community.
-What they involve will depend on the context in which they operate and the gifts of people locally.
-They will come with oversight to give support and accountability so that all those who share in ministry can flourish.
+In the work around focal ministries, we are talking about ministries that provide a focal point for a group or place.
+What they involve will depend on the context in which they operate and the gifts of the focal minister.
+They will come with oversight to give support and accountability so that both the focal minister and those they serve can flourish.